 No.

-No, I will not unplug.
+I will not unplug.

 No.

-I'm not going to unplug, and I don't want to poll.
+I'm not going to unplug and I don't want to poll.

 Well, wait a minute.

-When we talked last week about, you know, I can't get back into this topic because ever that's all people wanted to talk about.
+When we talked last week about, you know, I can't get back into this topic because that's all people wanted to talk about.

 Kind of.

-Are you gonna do that on Twitter?
+Are you going to do that on Twitter?

-Discovered by on Twitter.
+Just listen by on Twitter.

 Liberal Joe, I haven't left yet.